rimas-talks/its-about-time/docs/index.md

 ## JavaScript Temporal API
 _A talk by_ [Rimas Krivickas](https://www.linkedin.com/in/rimaskrivickas/).

-Time zones, date arithmetic, and daylight saving - JavaScript’s Date object (introduced in 1995, and very few updates along the way) has made them all harder than they should be.
+Time zones, date arithmetic, and daylight saving time - JavaScript’s Date object (introduced in 1995, with very few updates along the way) has made them all harder than they should be.
 The new Temporal API changes that.

 This talk explores how Temporal API brings reliable, intuitive, and time zone-aware date and time handling to modern JavaScript.
-You’ll learn how it fixes long-standing quirks of the Date object and makes working with time a pleasure rather than a source of peculiar bugs and recurring  headaches.
+You’ll learn how it fixes long-standing quirks of the Date object, and makes working with dates a pleasure rather than a source of peculiar bugs and recurring  headaches.

 Introducing the JavaScript Temporal API - a long-overdue update, and a significant improvement to how developers work with dates and time in JavaScript.